y-miyazaki/docker-go/README.md

 https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker

 - [.editorconfig](https://github.com/y-miyazaki/config/blob/master/.editorconfig)
-Since it is not possible to make detailed settings only with VSCODE, editorconfig is used.
+Since it is not possible to make detailed settings for each extension only with VSCODE settings.json, .editorconfig is used.
 This setting requires the following extensions.
 \
 \
 https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig